 The Joule 21 can actually handle temperature’s at 21F without extra clothing or a liner.
 One cool feature is its waterproof finish (despite its down material)!

-The most important feature is the Joule is designed to fit a woman's body, and offers increased room at hips, decreased room at shoulders, and extra insulation in critical heat-loss areas.
+The most important feature is the Joule is designed to fit a woman’s body and offers increased room at hips, decreased room at shoulders, and extra insulation in critical heat-loss areas.
 This is a great quality sleeping bag for a woman traveler and comes with a one year warranty.

-#5 Best Cheap Sleeping Bag
+Best Four Season Sleeping Bag for Travelling

-Bonus: Best Festival Sleeping bag
+Best Festival Sleeping Bag

 The Semoo Comfort Lightweight Sleeping Bag is a good choice if you’re on a serious budget and won’t be sleeping out in truly frosty conditions.
 For a festival or casual weekends camping, the Semoo can handle it!
 It packs down small, it’s lightweight and it’s double zip feature lets you open it up fully so you can use it as a blanket to lie on or under whilst watching the stars.